pdsink/jetlog/README.md

 For usage examples, see the [examples](./examples) folder.

-Note, this package uses [ETL](https://www.etlcpp.com/), but does not pin the concrete version, to avoid conflict with your application.
-Set a concrete dependency version in your app, to have stable configuration.
+Note that this package uses [ETL](https://www.etlcpp.com/) but does not pin a specific version, to avoid conflicts with your application.
+Set a specific dependency version in your application to keep the configuration stable.

 ## Supported Formats